huggingface/blog/optimum-onnxruntime-training.md

 ---

-Thanks for reading🏎!
+🏎Thanks for reading!
 If you have any questions, feel free to reach us through [Github](https://github.com/huggingface/optimum/issues), or on the [forum](https://discuss.huggingface.co/c/optimum/).
 You can also connect with me on [Twitter](https://twitter.com/Jhuaplin) or [LinkedIn](https://www.linkedin.com/in/jingya-huang-96158b15b/).